All visitors to the garden must wear enclosed shoes. BYO hat, long sleeve shirt, sun-screen, insect repellent and water.

 Thank you to Djabugay Traditional Owners for giving our garden its language name, ‘Mayi Tjulbin Ma Bugarra'.
 The name means food and fruits, vegetables, trees and berries from the rainforest and covers all the clans of the Djabugay Nation.

 Anyone wishing to garden or volunteer at the site must first participate in a Community Garden Induction.
 The induction is a compulsory session, introducing gardeners to the site including operational requirements and the responsibilities of all garden users.

 TropEco and the Community of Gardeners Club hold regular events at the garden throughout semester time.
 Come and join us at one of our workshops, planting days, BBQs, picnics, harvest parties or film nights.
 Events at the garden are a great way to meet new people and have fun.
 Check out the Community of Gardeners Facebook page to find out what's coming up.

 Or maybe you would like to host your own event at the garden?
 Contact firstname.lastname@example.org to find out how.

 Garden at your leisure

-Once you have been inducted to the site, you can just come to the garden at any time and garden at your leisure.
-The induction is a compulsory briefing session for all new volunteers, introducing gardeners to the site including operational requirements and responsibilities.
+Once you have been inducted to the site, you can come to the garden at any time and garden at your leisure.
+The induction is a compulsory briefing session for all new garden users, introducing gardeners to the site including operational requirements and responsibilities.
 Email email@example.com to book your induction.

 JCU Community Garden Working Group

-The JCU Community Garden is governed by a Working Group.
-The purpose of the Working Group is to report to and provide direction and recommendations to the Dean of Research Infrastructure, who is responsible for the Environmental Research Complex (ERC) where the garden is located.
+The JCU Cairns Community Garden is governed by the Community Garden Working Group.
+The purpose of the Working Group is to report and provide recommendations to the Dean of Research Infrastructure, who is responsible for the Environmental Research Complex (ERC) where the garden is located.